 The Department of Cultural Affairs and Special Events administers several programs geared toward supporting Chicago's various communities.
 DCASE's Neighborhood Festival Program provides assistance to residents and community organizations to obtain the necessary information and permits to present festivals and other special events in Chicago's neighborhoods.
 Other neighborhood services include the Jumping Jack Program.
-DCASE also organizes Chicago's Farmers Markets and administers the long-running Maxwell Street Market.
+DCASE also organizes Chicago's City Markets and administers the long-running Maxwell Street Market.

 |Apr 7, 2016||Maxwell Street Market is a Chicago Tradition, Steeped in History and Stocked with Bargains—and Serious Eats|